vega/vega-lite/CONTRIBUTING.md

 ### Basic Lint & Test & Test Coverage

-`yarn test` run linting and all unit-tests respectively. `yarn format` automatically fixes linting issues if possible. `yarn test:inspect` to inspect tests
+`yarn test` run linting and all unit and integration tests respectively. `yarn format` automatically fixes linting issues if possible. `yarn test:inspect` to inspect tests.

+We also generate example snapshots as a part of `yarn test`.
+If there are diff, the diff will be in `examples/snapshots/diff`.
+To update snapshots (for expected diff), run `yarn test:update-examples`.

 `yarn test` includes test coverage and generates a report inside `coverage/index.html`.
 You can see if specific lines are covered in the unit test by running `open coverage/index.html` and browsing through the report.